Adrienne Griffen, MPP

 Kiera suffered from postpartum depression and anxiety three weeks after her son was born.
 Thankfully, Kiera’s mother was a Licensed Clinical Social Worker and diagnosed the condition quickly.
 With quick action, immense support from family and friends, counseling, and medication, Kiera was able to overcome postpartum depression after four months.
 This experience drove Kiera to become active with PSVa.
 Kiera works full-time supporting business development and corporate partnerships for an education technology company.
 Kiera lives in Arlington with her husband and son.

-Social Media and Administrative Coordinator
+Social Media and Fundraising Coordinator

-Resource Coordinator and Military Support Coordinator
+Military Support Coordinator

 Melissa is a PMAD survivor (as a single mom) and doula.
 She manages PSVa’s referral list of mental health providers and also leads a virtual support group for military moms, both active duty and spouse.
 Melissa brings a wealth of experience which includes her work as the founder of Stars and Stripes Doulas and winner of the Armed Forces Insurance Military Spouse Magazine Joint Base Andrews Spouse of the Year for the second year in a row.